-So it's Friday the 13th, unlucky for some but as it happens the lucky number of the cars owner, and the car has rolled into the workshop.
+So it's Friday the 13th, unlucky for some but as it happens the lucky number of the owner of the car, and the car has rolled into the workshop.
 We have begun stripping the car and sorting through the parts.
 This is a complete car so we will be reusing, refurbishing and restoring as much as possible.

 On removing the exhaust, which as you can see is well beyond repair, a large amount of rust and seeds poured out of the end.
 There is nothing unusual about an exhaust being filled with rust however the seeds got us scratching our heads.
 The answer, as it turns out a fairly obvious one, presented itself some hours later when removing the rear bumper irons.
 As can be seen from the photo, one side of the fuel tank has completely rotted away and a mouse, or several mice, had made their home in there.